maximgeller/projects/chrome_extension/tutorial.md

 	return true
 });
 ```
 The code we've added sends a response in the form of key-value pair `clips: clippings`.
-Notice that we have to include `return true` in the function because  Remember how we set the result of the text earlier to `null` in `popup.js`?
+Notice that we have to include `return true` in the function because otherwise `popup.js` will not be able to receive the message.
+Remember how we set the result of the text earlier to `null` in `popup.js`?
 Try to fill it in yourself.
 You'll need to call `response` and the key that corresponds to the array of selected text.
 <details>
 <summary><b>Solution</b></summary>